ashishbhushan/ConversationalAgent/README.md

 - Ollama is accessible at `http://ollama:11434` within the network
 - LLM server can reach Ollama using this internal DNS name
 - Both containers share the same network namespace
+- Make sure you update resource.conf (in src/main/resources) to keep host as ollama while running on docker (otherwise it should be localhost) (port will remain same in both the cases)

 ### 6. Volume Management